What exactly is a crown?

 - You have a dental implant that needs to be restored

-- Your child has a baby tooth with decay on three sides
+- Your child has a baby tooth with a deep cavity

 - Your child is missing a corner of a front tooth